brodynelly/portfolio/README.md

 This professional developer portfolio showcases skills, projects, and experience in a modern, responsive, and visually appealing web application.
 It features smooth animations, a clean design, and a user-friendly interface that effectively communicates technical expertise and professional accomplishments.

-The portfolio is built with React, TypeScript, and Tailwind CSS, offering a performant and accessible experience across all devices and browsers.
+The portfolio is built with React, TypeScript, and Tailwind CSS, offering a performant and accessible experience across all devices and browsers

 ## Live Demo